WAIFS AND UNSUNG HEROES;

 reflexive defense he acquired, to get what he needed, and save

-himself from further pain.
+himself from further distress.
 The trouble is, he learned to give,

 what he very much needed to receive, and that has set the tone